Update: I just came across a documentation about a hike in comfort and style across the European Alps.

 And so will the title Herzog In Bayern, as much as I understand.
 Checkpot.

-We finished the historic trip with a nice ice cream, which was easier to swallow, next to the souvenir shop of the Bräustüberl.
+We finished the historic trip with a nice ice cream, which was easier to swallow. which we got next to the souvenir shop of the Bräustüberl.

 We did not find the old post Office in „Gmund“ with the mentioned painting which is mentioned in the link above, I think the complex was torn down recently.